dshryn/dshryn/README.md

 # Hi there, I'm Aryan Deshpande 👋

-I am a second-year B.Tech IT student at VIT Vellore, currently honing my expertise in Flutter, Firebase, and backend services through Node.js frameworks.
-My academic and project endeavors have endowed me with proficiency in a diverse array of programming languages and the latest technologies.
+I am a second-year B.Tech IT student at VIT Vellore, currently honing my expertise in Flutter, Firebase, and backend frameworks of JavaScript.
+My academic and project endeavors have equipped me with proficiency in a diverse array of programming languages and frameworks.

 ## 🛠 Technologies & Tools